keithatxxdotnetwork/all-docs/docs/chain/governance.md

 different levels of acceptance of its members:

 -   2/3 of the Council can set the on-chain CmixVariables.
-This includes, for example, points assigned to blocks produced, cmix rounds completed and penalty for realtime failures; and the geographic multipliers.
+This includes, for example, points assigned to blocks produced, cMixx rounds completed and penalty for realtime failures; and the geographic multipliers.
 -   3/4 of the Council can cancel a Slash on a validator.